 How do I get started with Byte or Candid?

 To start your Byte treatment, purchase and submit an impression kit.
 You’ll create molds of your top and bottom arches using a special putty, then mail back the impressions.
 Every Candid patient begins their treatment by visiting one of their 300+ network dentists, who will provide an initial consultation and teeth scans.
 This dentist remains involved throughout the entire process.

 What are customers saying about Byte and Candid?

 Byte customers rave about everything from customer service to their results.
 It seems like Byte’s individualized customer service model promotes a great overall experience.
-But Candid’s customers often love their experiences too, expressing satisfaction with their pricing and Candid Studio procedures.
+But Candid’s customers often love their experiences too, expressing satisfaction with their pricing and final results.

 How do I know which option is right for me?

 We recommend looking at five things: effectiveness, affordability, convenience, appearance, and customer friendliness.
 It’s all about finding the one that fits with your priorities, timeline, and budget.

 AlignerCo.
 At just $1,145, their price beats every competitor by a few hundred dollars, and sometimes they run promotions that drop it even lower.
 And if you can’t pay that up front, you can jump on a financing plan, regardless of your credit score.
 Check out our complete AlignerCo review for more info, or find other great-value options in our guide to the most affordable home aligners.